gruppenrichtlinien/Cleanup-AdminCount/README.md

 # Cleanup-AdminCount
-A language independent(!)
-Powershell Script to remove orphaned AdminCounts on User objects in AD and enable ACL inheritance.
-Repair User Accounts, protected by sdprop/AdminSDHolder process in Active Directory, that are no longer Member of Protected Groups
+A <ins>**language independent(!)**</ins> Powershell Script to remove orphaned AdminCounts=1 on User objects in Active Directory and enable ACL inheritance from parent OU.
+Repair/Cleanup User Accounts, protected by sdprop/AdminSDHolder process in Active Directory, that are no longer Member of one of the Protected Groups.

+The Script doesn´t work initialliy with the displayname of the the group.
+The problem is, that´s a localized name and there is **more than** english.

+The script uses the best common denominator: The Well-Known SID.
+Simple as that.
+The report of group membership is the localized version of the group.

+Groups protected by sdprop (AdminSDHolder) process.
+- Account Operators
+- Administrator
+- Administrators
+- Backup Operators
+- Domain Admins
+- Domain Controllers
+- Enterprise Admins
+- Enterprise Key Admins
+- Key Admins
+- Krbtgt
+- Print Operators
+- Read-only Domain Controllers
+- Replicator
+- Schema Admins
+- Server Operators

 **Call Script in "Report Only" mode:**
 ```